John Barker-Mill: Early life

+Barker was ordained deacon in 1827, by George Henry Law, and priest in 1828 by Edward Copleston.
+He became a curate at Longstock, Hampshire in 1827, and was vicar there from 1828 to 1835.
+In 1831 he became vicar too at King's Somborne, also in Hampshire.

+Later life
-Born John Barker in 1803, in accordance to the last will and testament of his maternal uncle Sir Charles Mill, 10th Baronet, he took the additional name of Mill by Royal Licence on 8 May 1835.

-The Reverend John Barker-Mill was created a Baronet 'of Mottisfont in the County of Southampton' on 16 March 1836.
+In accordance to the last will and testament of his maternal uncle Sir Charles Mill, 10th Baronet, John Barker took the additional name of Mill by Royal Licence on 8 May 1835.
+He was created a Baronet "of Mottisfont in the County of Southampton" on 16 March 1836.
+He also inherited the manor of East Dean, Hampshire.
+That year he gave up his clerical career.

 In 1842 three local gentlemen, Thomas Chamberlayne, Sir Frederick Hervey-Bathurst and Barker-Mill himself, financed the development of the Antelope Ground in Southampton.

+Barker-Mill took up racehorse training.
+In 1845, he as the owner of the winner of the Plymouth, Devon and Cornwall races was presented with a silver vase made by silversmith John Samuel Hunt (1785-1865) as commissioned by Queen Victoria.
+The vase, known as "Her Majesty's Vase", was rediscovered by the family in 2022.
+He died at Mottisfont Abbey, Hampshire on 20 February 1860.

+Cricket

 Barker-Mill made a single first-class appearance for Hampshire against the Marylebone Cricket Club in 1842.
-In his only first-class match Mill was absent hurt in both of Hampshire's innings.
+In his only first-class match, he was absent hurt in both of Hampshire's innings.

-In 1845, Barker-Mill as the owner of the winner of the Plymouth, Devon and Cornwall races was presented with a silver vase made by silversmith John Samuel Hunt (1785-1865) as commissioned by Queen Victoria.
-The vase, known as "Her Majesty's Vase", was rediscovered by the family in 2022.

-Barker-Mill died at Mottisfont Abbey, Hampshire on 20 February 1860.